dominiksalvet/asus-fan-control/README.md

 | 7             | 76 to 79          |
 | 8 (max)       | 80 and more       |

-To customize these temperatures, use the program's `-set-temps:NUMBERS` flag.
+To customize these temperatures, use the program's `-set-temps:<numbers>` flag.
 For more information, use the `-help` flag.
 An example how to change the temperatures follows:

 ```sh
 ux430ua-fan-control -set-temps:'45 50 55 60 65 70 75 80'